MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 Use the Paid Sales Transaction Removal window to transfer paid transactions to history and to consolidate balance forward accounts.

-*If you aren’t keeping history, this procedure removes paid transactions from the system, and you can’t print reports containing information about the transactions that are removed.*
+*If you aren't keeping history, this procedure removes paid transactions from the system, and you can't print reports containing information about the transactions that are removed.*

 #### To remove paid transactions